thenamespace/celo-names/contracts/README.md

 The Celo Names system consists of four main contracts that work together to provide a complete naming service:

 - **L1Resolver**: Resolves names on Ethereum mainnet and proxies subname resolution to L2 via CCIP-Read
-- **L2Registry**: ERC721-based registry that manages subdomains as NFTs on Celo L2
+- **L2Registry**: ERC721-based registry that manages subdomains as NFTs on Celo L2.
+It also acts on ENS compatible resolver that stores records for a name
 - **L2Registrar**: Handles paid registration and renewal of subdomains
 - **L2SelfRegistrar**: Allows Self-verified users to claim free subdomains